LETARTARE/CB_AddonForQt/README.md

 	4- a directory 'CodeBlocks' containing wizards and templates files 'cbqt5'

-4- Installation to 'Code::Blocks 12270' (sdk-2.5.0)
+4- Installation to 'Code::Blocks 12281' (sdk-2.6.0)

 	1- first install wizards 'cbqt5',
-	2- then with 'C::B-12270' compile and install the plugin 'AddOnForQt' : change the local variable 'cb = $(#sdk250)' in agreement with your global 'sdk250' which should identify sources of 'Code::Blocks-sdk250' ( or C:B-12270 )
+	2- then with 'C::B-12281' compile and install the plugin 'AddOnForQt' : change the local variable 'cb = $(#sdk260)' in agreement with your global 'sdk260' which should identify sources of 'Code::Blocks-sdk260' (= C:B-12252 )

 5- Using